-You can simply start the process by gathering basic accounting information such as month-end accounting reports.
+You can start by gathering basic accounting information such as month-end accounting reports.
 Gathering relevant accounting information and statements beforehand will help you complete the process smoothly.

 Step 1: Compare the Cash Balances

 You’ll need to first match the ledger balances with the bank statement for the same period.
-Let’s say you want to reconcile for July 2021.
-You can start by comparing the end balances of the bank account and the cash accounts of the ledger.
+For example, let’s say you want to reconcile on July 2021.
+You can start by comparing the bank account’s end balances and the ledger’s cash accounts.
 If these balances match, you can skip the exercise.
-However, there can still be discrepancies, such as missing out on a transaction on both records.
+However, there can still be discrepancies, such as missing out on both records’ transactions.
 Double-check if you are not sure.